HIST C1001 United States History to 1877 (3.0 Units)

 HIST 155 Women in U.S. History (3.0 Units)

-Basic background in U.S. History will be assumed and helpful.
-History of women in the United States from the colonial era to the present.
-Emphasis on changing roles women have played in society, family and work.
-C-ID: SJS 120.
-CSU,UC
+History of women in the United States from the Pre-Columbian era to the present.
+This course must assume some understanding of the formative events in U.S. history and will focus on the changing roles women have played in society, family, and work.
+C-ID SJS 120.

 Lecture Hours: 54.0